Exhilarated at the journey I was on, I ran along the path.

 Now that Christ is risen and the Spirit of God dwells inside human beings, there is no place on earth higher or better or more enlightening or inspiring than wherever Christians happen to gather together.

-Parnassus is wherever the Word of Christ and the Spirit of Christ meet, and the truest end of a Classical education is a table Christian friends conversing over the Word.
+Parnassus is wherever the Word of Christ and the Spirit of Christ meet, and the truest end of a Classical education is a table of Christian friends conversing over the Word.